Inaugural Dasha Zhukova Distinguished Visiting Artist at MIT Center for Art, Science & Technology

 Pedro Reyes is the inaugural Dasha Zhukova Distinguished Visiting Artist at MIT Center for Art, Science & Technology.
 Reyes studied architecture but considers himself a sculptor.
 At MIT, Reyes taught “The Reverse Engineering of Warfare: Challenging Techno-optimism and Reimagining the Defense Sector (an Opera for the End of Times).”
 The course explored the interplay of imperialism, armed interventions, the defense budget, the history of engineering and military technology, crisis management in environmental disasters, popular entertainment and the global imbalances created by the West’s fixation on technological advancement.
 The resulting performance included collaborative creative enactments of the actual facts and the (often unasked) ethical questions faced by society today.

 In addition to his position as lecturer in the MIT Program in Art, Culture and Technology, Reyes met with MIT faculty and researchers to develop potential collaborative projects.
-During Spring 2017, Reyes will connect with the creative energy, innovative thinking and advanced technology found throughout the MIT community.
 The Distinguished Visiting Artist appointment is designed to provide opportunities to pursue sustained, in-depth research and development in order to shape new creative projects in collaboration with MIT faculty, students and researchers.

 Presented by the MIT Center for Art, Science & Technology (CAST)